RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Discussion

-Future work could extend the framework by incorporating multiple treatments and treatment–mediator interactions within the structural model, as well as accommodating non-linear and dichotomous measurement models.
-Introducing a nonlinear specification for baseline effects may further increase power when linearity assumptions are violated \parencite{Brandt2020}.
-Furthermore, higher-order polynomials and interaction terms among latent variables can be readily integrated.
+On the methodological side, the RAPSEM framework already provides the theoretical basis for implementations involving multiple treatments, treatment–mediator interactions, and non-linear measurement models, e.g., capturing dichotomous mediators or covariates.
+In contrast, adapting the framework for dichotomous outcomes requires more than a simple change to the measurement model, as the causal estimands and the identification strategy must be specifically adapted for non-linear transformations.
+Such a generalization \parencite[e.g., along the lines of][]{Dukes2018} represents a promising direction for future research.
+Further expansions may include higher-order polynomials and interaction terms among latent variables; for instance, introducing a nonlinear specification for baseline effects can increase power when linearity assumptions are violated \parencite{Brandt2020, Faleh2026}.
 These enhancements would broaden the method’s applicability and strengthen its ability to capture complex causal structures.

-The extension of the RPM formulation to latent variable models opens new opportunities to broaden the flexibility of the approach, for example, for longitudinal data (via latent growth curve models), or intensive longitudinal data (via DSEM).
-Extensions though will need a very thorough evaluation and adaptation of the underlying (causal) assumptions.
+Ultimately, as actual randomized trials in this context remain scarce, extending this approach to address confounding within observational data is a promising direction.
+In a similar vein, the extension of the RPM formulation to latent multilevel or longitudinal variable models can open new opportunities to broaden the flexibility of the approach.
+Such extensions, however, will require a very thorough evaluation and adaptation of the underlying (causal) assumptions.